-Travel and food go hand-in-hand, and we can't see a much better way of travelling around the UK than by touring the best street food markets!
-From tacos to Thai food, burgers to burritos and everything in between, you'll be drooling over the food at the UK's best street food markets.
+Travel and food go hand-in-hand, and we can't see a better way of travelling around the UK than by touring the best street food markets!
+From tacos to pad Thai, burgers to burritos, and everything in between; you'll be drooling over the food at the UK's best street food markets.

 Digbeth Dining Club, Birmingham

 Since it opened in 2012, Digbeth Dining Club has taken Brum's alternative food scene by storm.
-This all-encompassing event of food, music and entertainment keeps locals and tourists coming back for more.
+This all-encompassing food, music and entertainment event keeps locals and tourists returning for more.
 You'll find a great range of street vendors selling everything from Indian fusion, Mexican, juicy burgers and plenty of sweet treats for pud.
 Over 50 vendors appear on rotation throughout the year, so there's often something new.

 Tucked under the Tyne Bridge in Newcastle, this cool UK street food market is housed in a collection of shipping containers.
-From spring until late autumn, HWKRMRKT invites you to kick back, relax and sample the finest independent street food alongside freshly brewed beers, small batch spirits, wines and cocktails.
-The market has a selection of resident traders including Papa Ganoush, Scream for Pizza and Cakes Countour, as well as weekly rotating guests.
+From spring until late autumn, HWKRMRKT invites you to kick back, relax and sample the finest independent street food alongside freshly brewed beers, small-batch spirits, wines and cocktails.
+The market has a selection of resident traders, including Papa Ganoush, Scream for Pizza, and Cakes Contour, as well as weekly rotating guests.

 St Nicholas Market, Bristol

-Bristolians are openly proud of the independent spirit in the city and one way to get a real sense of it is to head to one of the city's food markets.
+Bristolians are openly proud of the city's independent spirit; one way to get a real sense of it is to head to one of the city's food markets.
 From Japanese to Indian, British to Thai, St Nicholas street food market in Bristol has around 15 stalls to choose from.
 Open all year round, you will find some of Bristol's finest street food, with many seasonal dishes on offer.
-Permanent vendors include Blue Fire Smoke and Grill, Chef De Maison, Indian Masala, The Italian Sausage and Pippin Doughnuts.